watty62/abdn_air_quality/README.md

 **Update 12-May-2018** The *get_historic_data.py* now retrieves 505 CSV files from the Luftdaten site to 10-May-2018

+**Update 09-Feb-2019** The *get_historic_data.py* now has command line arguments for date range (-sd start date, -ed end date), it defaults to the previous dates if none are given.

+By using -v (verbose) argument the full download & errors are visible at the command line.

+It also sorts the files into directories automatically.

 ### Madavi

 The Madavi URLs are in the format: https://www.madavi.de/sensor/csvfiles.php?sensor=esp8266-3654427